-Tungsten Replicator
+Continuent Tungsten Replicator

-Tungsten Replicator is an established commercial solution that provides an alternative to native MySQL replication.
+Tungsten Replicator, released under a GPL V2 license, is an established solution that provides an alternative to native MySQL replication functionality.
 Tungsten Replicator uses the MySQL binary log to extract and identify data changes within the core MySQL database.
-Tungsten Replicator takes this information, places the content into a Transaction History Log and provides a single, identifiable, sequence number (transaction ID) that enables the state of replication to be easily identified.
+Tungsten Replicator takes this information, places the content into a Tungsten History Log and provides a single, identifiable, sequence number (transaction ID) that enables the state of replication to be easily identified.
 The sequence number also provides a convenient start/stop reference.

-The core of Tungsten Replicator relies on two key services, the extractor, which extracts data from a supported database (MySQL and its variants), and the applier, which writes data into a supported database (e.g. MySQL, MongoDB, etc.).
+The core of Tungsten Replicator relies on two key services, the extractor, which extracts data from a supported database (MySQL, Oracle), and the applier, which writes data into a supported database (e.g. MySQL, Oracle, MongoDB).
 The data transfer between the two systems is based on the THL format, and the flexible information and structure that it supports.
 The two sides of the system work together to provide replication between different databases, even though the underlying database technologies may be different and have different functionality and data transaction expectations.